Fourth day of pension reform protests hits France

 French lawmakers began a rowdy debate earlier this week on the pension bill to raise the minimum retirement age for a full state pension from 62 to 64.
 It’s the flagship legislation of Macron’s second term.

-Saturday’s protests featured flashes of unrest — one fire was lit on a central Parisian boulevard as police dispersed crowds with tear gas.
-Paris police said they arrested one person for possession of a firearm and detained several others for vandalism.
+Saturday’s protests featured flashes of unrest.
+One car and several trash bins were set on fire on a central Parisian boulevard as police charged the crowd and dispersed protesters with tear gas.
+Paris police said officers they arrested eight people for infractions ranging from possession of a firearm to vandalism.

 Some demonstrators walked as families through the French capital’s Place de la Republique and carried emotional banners.
 “I don’t want my parents to die at work,” read one, held by a teenage boy.

 The protests are a crucial test both for Macron and his opponents.
 The government has insisted it’s determined to push through Macron’s election pledge to reform France’s generous pension system.
-Among the 38 member nations of Organisation for Economic Co-operation and Development, France has the population that spends the most years in retirement.
+Of the 38 member nations of Organisztion for Economic Co-operation and Development, France is among countries that spend the most years in retirement.

 The president has called the reforms “indispensable” for ensuring the long-term survival of the country’s pension system and noted that workers in neighboring countries retire years later.